Request for customs intervention

 - a judge has not yet ordered provisional measures;

-- in the context of an INPI retention, the sampling will consist of taking 2 samples: one for customs, one for the holder of the goods, no sample is provided to the applicant (R614-37 CPI),
+- in the context of a CPI detention, sampling will consist of taking 2 samples: one for customs, one for the holder of the goods, no sample is provided to the applicant (R614-37 CPI),

-- in the context of an EU retention, the applicant may request to be provided with a sample « upon request and solely for the purpose of analysis and to facilitate the subsequent procedure » (Article 19.2, Regulation (EU) No 608/2013 of 12 June 2013).
+- in the context of an EU detention, the applicant may be provided with a sample « upon request and solely for the purpose of analysis and to facilitate further proceedings » (Article 19.2, Regulation (EU) No 608/2013 of 12 June 2013).

 Principle

-The applicant must then take a position regarding the infringing nature within a period of 10 working days (3 days for perishable goods) from the date of notification by customs (Article 23.1 and 23.3, Regulation (EU) No 608/2013 of 12 June 2013 and L614-32 CPI, 4th paragraph).
+The applicant must then take a position on the infringing nature within a period of 10 working days (3 days for perishable goods) from the date of notification by customs (Articles 23.1 and 23.3, Regulation (EU) No 608/2013 of 12 June 2013 and L614-32 CPI, fourth paragraph).

 This position is taken:

-- either by obtaining interim measures decided by the Paris District Court,
+- either provisional measures ordered by the Paris District Court,

-- or by having initiated civil or criminal proceedings (and having provided the required guarantees),
+- or having initiated civil or criminal proceedings (and having provided the required guarantees),

-- or by having filed a complaint with the Public Prosecutor.
+- or having filed a complaint with the public prosecutor.

 - by requesting the destruction of the goods (see below, L614-36 CPI)

-A small oddity… the « 10 working days » deadline is not calculated in the same way depending on whether the retention was carried out under the EU regulation or the French legislation:
+A small quirk… the « 10 working days » time limit is not calculated in the same way depending on whether the retention was carried out under the EU text or the French text:

-- the 10 working days deadline does not include public holidays and the weekly rest day (generally Sunday) according to French practice (since there is apparently no legal text providing a definition) (see written questions submitted to the Presidency of the National Assembly and responses from the ministers, 14 September 1987, page 5120, question by Mr. Clément).
+- The 10-working-day time limit does not include public holidays, Saturdays and Sundays under the EU text (Council Regulation (EEC, Euratom) No 1182/71 of 3 June 1971 determining the rules applicable to periods, dates and time limits, Article 3(3)); the 10-working-day time limit does not include public holidays and the weekly rest day (generally Sunday) under French practice (indeed, there is apparently no legal text providing a definition) (see written questions submitted to the Presidency of the National Assembly and the ministers’ response, 14 September 1987, page 5120, question by Mr. Clément).

 Extension